The Everglades is one of the most amazing national parks in the United States.

 - Miami – Staying in Miami is arguably the easiest way to see the Everglades as it’s the closest major city to the park.
 There are plenty of accommodation options – see my Miami city guide for more info.

-- Homestead/Florida City – This is a great location to base yourself when driving through the Everglades.
+- Homestead/Florida City – This is a great location to use as a base near Everglades National Park.
 Try the Fairway Inn Florida City or the Garden Inn of Homestead.

 - Campgrounds – If you’re traveling outside of the wet season, then camping might be a great option for your Everglades trip.
-You can choose from Long Pine Key Campground, Flamingo Campground, or any of the backcountry campsites.
+You can choose Flamingo Campground or any of the backcountry campsites.

 - Shark Valley Visitor Center – There’s plenty of activities in Shark Valley, so plan to spend a few hours here if possible.
 Here you’ll find a paved loop and paths through the Everglades, and an observatory tower with views of the surrounding scenery.
 Cars are not permitted past the visitor center, so to get around you can walk the paths, rent a bicycle, or take a 2-hour tram tour.